munificent/craftinginterpreters/book/calls-and-functions.md

 Before we get to user-defined functions, then, let's do the reorganization to support that implicit top-level function.
 It starts with the Compiler struct.
-Instead of pointing directly to a Chunk that the compiler writes to, it will instead have a reference to the function object being built:
+Instead of pointing directly to a Chunk that the compiler writes to, it instead has a reference to the function object being built.

 ^code function-fields (1 before, 1 after)